CtrlK

 Trigger Term Quality

-Includes explicit, natural trigger terms like 'install gamma', 'setup gamma API', 'gamma auth', 'gamma API key', 'configure gamma' — these are phrases users would naturally say.
-Also includes technical terms like 'X-API-KEY header' that developers would use.
+Includes a well-curated list of natural trigger terms ('install gamma', 'setup gamma API', 'gamma auth', 'gamma API key', 'configure gamma') that cover common variations a user would naturally say.
+Also includes technical terms like 'X-API-KEY header' and 'REST API access'.

 3 / 3